The mystery of the dark bodies

 The idea that black holes exist dates back to the 18th century

 Black holes are not made up of matter, although they have a large mass.
 This explains why it has not yet been possible to observe them directly, but only via the effect of their gravity on the surroundings.
 They distort space and time and have a really irresistible attraction.
+With help of the Event Horizon Telescope, it has now been possible, for the first time, to detect the shadow of a black hole.
 It is hard to believe that the idea behind such exotic objects is already more than 230 years old.

 Text: Helmut Hornung